August 13th, 2020

 Co-authored by Dr. Holly Holmes-Meredith and Bill Yarborough.

-All of us have fears in our life that hold us back.
-What would your life be like if you could wash away your fears and phobias?
+All of us have fears and phobias in our life that hold us back.
+What would your life be like if you could wash them away?

 Other fears might include the fears of taking risks, making sales calls, confronting controversial issues, adjusting to change, or learning new technologies.
 Your personnel life could also be hampered by such traits as a fear of intimacy, unease in social gatherings, the phobia of driving in traffic, or the terror of spiders.
 Sadly, the list of fears and phobias is endless.